 - Trial is 3 hours

-Mullvad software is open source, and if you’re a connoisseur of such things you can link to the code on GitHub from its download page.
+Mullvad software is open source, and if you’re a connoisseur of such things you can download the source code on GitHub from its download page.
 This makes it one of those VPN services that seem aimed at techies as much as Netflix addicts.

 It has a standard, mobile-sized client, even for desktops, that is attached to the icon at the top of your screen, allowing you to see your connection status and your settings, and to choose a country and a connection type in a few clicks.